Prepare for Virtual Training

 Meet with Kelsey online to learn all the dog training tips, tricks, and techniques from the comfort of your own home.
 Sessions are held in a Zoom meeting.
 You will receive an easy to use link to access our sessions, no tech skills needed!

 We want to make your training program struggle-free.
 With Virtual sessions, simply login to our scheduled session from your laptop or smartphone!
 There is no doubt that the reduced distractions by working with your dog at home will accelerate their learning so that once you're ready to test your skills in public, you’ll be able to confidently control your canine.

 During Virtual Sessions, we are able to cover any dog training topic needed: from socializing your puppy, to addressing aggression, to solving pesky problem behaviors.
 You will receive explanations, demonstrations, answers to questions, and feedback for each exercise - just like you would in-person!

 What to expect...

 Video calls are quite effective!
-They save you time, you don’t have to haul everyone to the studio, your dog is more relaxed learning in a familiar environment, and I can coach you through the training exercises by demonstrating with my own dogs.
+They save you time, you don’t have to haul everyone to the Studio, your dog is more relaxed learning in a familiar environment, and I can coach you through the training exercises and demonstrate with my own dogs.

 All virtual training sessions will be recorded and provided to you at no extra cost, which is something we’re looking forward to offering and isn’t something we can typically provide with in-person sessions.
 You’ll be able to refer back to our training sessions any time prior to their expiration date (365 days after recording).